Gnosder/Gaming/Shadow Breakers/6 Systems.md

 A short rest usually last anywhere from 20 minutes to 3 days.
 These rests are generally long enough to catch one's breath, repair and maintain equipment, or camp for the night.
 During a short rest characters fully recover stress, service their equipment (restoring any lost stress), and can take part in a number of camp tasks (as determined by the length of the rest and the GM).
 If a rest is particularly relaxing a GM may let characters regain a single point of Willpower.

 A long rest usually lasts at least a few days and has no upper limit; some can last years.
 It is during this time that characters are able to fully relax, train, and partake in life outside adventures.
-During this time all a characters resources are fully restored, their victories are converted to experience, and experience can be spent to improve skills and abilities.
+During this time all a characters resources are fully restored, their victories are converted to experience, they can partake in training, and advances are gained.

+## Camp Tasks

+Time during a rest is fluid.
+There is no need to play out every minute of a rest.
+Actions and tasks resolve in a way that makes the most sense.
+In general, if a character is not engaged in a task they can be assumed to be standing watch.

+### Stand Watch

+Any character can, at any time, choose to stand watch.
+Only characters that are standing watch can make perception checks to avoid an ambush.
+If a character is performing another task, they cannot stand watch.

+### Perform Maintenance

+Spend time repairing and patching equipment, adjusting bags, checking supplies, and other such things.
+Each instance of this task takes around 5 minutes.

+### Partake in Vice

+The world is full of vices and the Seeping Void encourages mortals to indulge in them.
+Indulging in a vice allows a character to roll a willpower die.
+White pips result in regaining willpower, while black pips result in the Void gaining power.
+A character can only roll the willpower die this way once per day regardless of results.

+### Perform Oblation

+Every person has rituals and prayers that they take part in to restore their spirit, to feed their soul.
+When they perform an oblation they can roll a willpower die and regain as many points of spirit as the pips they roll, regardless of color.A character can only roll the willpower die this way once per day regardless of results.

+### Use a Camp Ability

+This is a catch all for any camp abilities a character may have access to.
+The time it takes is listed in the ability description.

+E.g. Having a mess kit allows a character to cook a meal which grants shielding for an hour.

 # Modes of Play

 As referenced above there are several modes of play that can impact the length of a game round.
 These modes are broadly defined as: Plotting, Exploration, Delving, and Combat; ordered from longest to shortest game round.
-These modes will be discussed in more depth later on in this chapter.

 ## Plotting

 Plotting is the mode of play with the longest rounds and is reserved for during and after Long rests; that is, the period between adventures where the characters can still act, but the players don't fully play out.